kashiahmed/Mobile-Lead-Form/README.md

 Hi,

-I am Kashif Ahmed (Kashi), a Salesforce Evangelist.
+I am Kashif Ahmed a.k.a.
+Kashi, a Salesforce Evangelist.
 This is my first Mobile App on Salesforce.com platform using Visual Force Page, jQuery, HTML, and CSS for the submission to Mobile Developer Challenge 2013.
 <br>
 I wanted to participate in the 2013 Mobile Developer Challenge and it was hard to come up with something in last two days prior to submission.
 Thus, I thought I'd put together a small mobile lead form submission app in a single org so it's convenient for you to try as well.
 <br>